 The field set the per-row output must carry, line by line:

-• FTC manufacturer Registered Identification Number (RN).
-The RN is issued by the Federal Trade Commission under 16 CFR Part 303 and identifies the firm responsible for the textile product on the US side.
-It is required on the garment's care label and is normally printed on the supplier's invoice or in the supplier's master data.
-The RN supports the textile labeling rules; it does not substitute for CBP's separate requirement to identify the manufacturer (the actual cut-and-sew factory) on the entry, but the two fields are commonly conflated by suppliers.
-Capture the RN as its own field; capture the manufacturer name and address as separate fields.
+FTC manufacturer Registered Identification Number (RN).
+Issued by the FTC under 16 CFR Part 303 and required on the garment's care label, the RN identifies the firm responsible for the textile product on the US side.
+It does not substitute for CBP's separate requirement to identify the actual cut-and-sew manufacturer on the entry — suppliers commonly conflate the two.
+Capture the RN, the manufacturer name, and the manufacturer address as separate fields.

-• Country of manufacture at the level of physical garment assembly.
-CBP wants the country where the cut-and-sew operation happened, not the country of the fabric mill, the yarn spinner, or the brand's headquarters.
-Suppliers routinely confuse this — a Hong Kong-domiciled trading company may print "Hong Kong" as country of origin on an invoice for a garment cut and sewn in Cambodia, or a Mexican distributor may print "Mexico" when the garment was actually produced in Honduras under a joint program.
-The extraction should default to the cut-and-sew country when the invoice carries it explicitly and flag any line where origin is ambiguous so the importer can reconcile against the country-of-origin marking on the garment itself or against the manufacturer affidavit.
+Country of manufacture at the level of physical garment assembly.
+CBP wants the country where cut-and-sew happened, not the fabric mill, the yarn spinner, or the brand's headquarters.
+Suppliers routinely confuse this — a Hong Kong-domiciled trading company may print "Hong Kong" on an invoice for a garment cut and sewn in Cambodia.
+Default to the cut-and-sew country when the invoice carries it explicitly; flag any line where origin is ambiguous so the importer can reconcile against the garment's own marking or the manufacturer affidavit.

-• FOB unit value per line.
-Customs values are calculated on transaction value, and FOB at the named port of export is the cleanest base.
-Suppliers regularly mix Incoterms across a single invoice — line items quoted FOB on the body, freight and insurance broken out separately, with a CIF or DDP grand total at the bottom — or quote everything CIF inclusive.
-The extraction has to identify which Incoterm governs each line and isolate the FOB component.
-Where the supplier quotes only CIF or DDP, the extraction captures the as-stated value and flags the line for back-calculation by the importer or broker.
-The full picture on Incoterms handling sits in the broader treatment of FOB and Incoterms on commercial invoices, but for this field the rule is simple: never collapse FOB and CIF into a single column.
+FOB unit value per line.
+Customs values are calculated on transaction value, with FOB at the named port of export the cleanest base.
+Suppliers regularly mix Incoterms across one invoice — some lines FOB, freight and insurance broken out, a CIF or DDP grand total at the bottom.
+The extraction has to identify which Incoterm governs each line and isolate the FOB component, flagging any CIF/DDP-only line for back-calculation.
+The fuller treatment sits in FOB and Incoterms on commercial invoices; for this field the rule is simple: never collapse FOB and CIF into a single column.

 Two additional rules constrain the field set.
-First, the invoice must be in English, or accompanied by an accurate English translation that carries the same field-level detail; a non-English invoice without a parallel English version is non-compliant for entry.
-Second, virtually all textile shipments require formal entry regardless of value — the $250 informal-entry threshold that applies to many other commodities does not apply to textiles, so the field set is mandatory even on low-value sample shipments.
+The invoice must be in English or accompanied by an accurate English translation with the same field-level detail.
+And virtually all textile shipments require formal entry regardless of value — the $250 informal-entry threshold does not apply to textiles, so the field set is mandatory even on low-value sample shipments.

 The Two Apparel Invoice Layouts and How to Normalise Them